Why Most Healthcare Apps Fail Before They Begin (And It’s Not the Code)

 The design isn’t about what color scheme you use or how cool your app icon looks.
 Sure, aesthetics matter, but what’s more crucial is the functional design.
 If your customers can’t find the login button, it doesn’t matter how advanced your app is.
 You have already lost.

-The narrative needs to be simple: Open the app, achieve the objective, and leave satisfied.
+The narrative needs to be simple: Open app, achieve objective, and leave satisfied.
 Anything beyond this simple narrative is excess fluff that dilutes the user experience.

 Remember, every added click is a chance for users to bail.
 “Three-click rule” isn’t just a catchy phrase; it’s a principle.
 The three-click rule says that if users can’t achieve their goal in three clicks or less, they will leave.
 That’s how razor-thin your margin for error is.